Volunteers speak on why they serve and why more people don't - KESQ

 A: Honestly, I think there are a lot of people who just can’t, maybe because of work requirements or family.
 Then, there are people that think, “I don’t need anything, so I don’t need to volunteer.”
 Plus, we have kind of a lazy society, not going to lie.

-LOS ANGELES — A psychologist and now master gardener, Bella McGowan volunteers with the nonprofit PATH at a residence for people without housing in Los Angeles and helps run their community garden.
+LOS ANGELES — A psychologist and now master gardener, Bella McGowan volunteers at a residence for people without housing in Los Angeles and helps run their community garden.
 The 70-year-old grandmother spent decades working in the city’s schools and sought out volunteer opportunities when she retired.
 She also shared that, late last year, she was diagnosed with breast cancer.

 Q: Why do you volunteer?